-Washington Attorneys Helping Loved Ones of Nursing Home Wrongful Death Cases
+Washington Injury Lawyers Helping Loved Ones of Nursing Home Wrongful Death Cases

 Wrongful deaths occur when a person dies as the result of someone’s misconduct, actions or neglect.
 Lawsuits for a wrongful death are common with nursing home abuse and neglect cases – especially in situations where the elderly care or individual’s care was so poor it results in an avoidable death.

 In a nursing home abuse or neglect case, the regulations that govern these accidents are highly complex.
 It is important to realize that not all deaths in a nursing home setting qualify for a wrongful death claim and in the state of Washington, the burden of proof is on the plaintiff.

 Only certain individuals can file a wrongful death claim for a nursing home death.
 This claim can be filed by the estate of the deceased for things such as the cost of funeral or burial, income of the deceased, etc. Some relatives are also entitled to file a claim for economic and non-economic damages – also referred to as “pain and suffering.”
 Non-economic damages will help quantify the emotional impact of the death.

 The Two-Tier System